Extreme vorticity events in turbulent Rayleigh-B\'enard convection from stereoscopic measurements and reservoir computing: Results

 \subsection{Extreme event of out-of-plane vorticity}

 An example of an extreme event of $\omega_z$ from PIV measurements at Rayleigh number $Ra = 5.1 \times 10^5$ is shown in figure \ref{fig_Extr}.
 We count an extreme event whenever the vorticity magnitude exceeds $10\omega_{z,{\rm rms}}$.
 In the time interval at the highest Rayleigh number, we were able to record two of these events.
 It can be expected that their frequency and excess magnitude increase when the Rayleigh number grows.
-We have to leave this point for future work.
+This point is left as future work.
 Panel (a) of the figure shows a prominent vortex core on the right hand side of $A$.
-This vortex is the results of a horizontal shear in combination with an upward motion through the observation plane.
+This vortex is the result of a horizontal shear in combination with an upward motion through the observation plane.
 From the corresponding velocity field, whose components are represented in panels (b--d) of this figure, one can suspect that a plume collision is responsible for the generation of the extreme vorticity event, as it was observed so far only in DNS data records \cite{Valori2021}.
+Lu and Doering \cite{Lu2008} showed that the temporal growth of the enstrophy, which is given by